Speakers & Panelists

 Tuesday 1 July: Auditing Our Blue Planet

-Habilitated to supervise PhD in Geography and Senior auditor of the French Supreme Audit Institution (Cour des comptes), Robin Degron is currently director of Plan Bleu (UNEP/Mediterranean Action Plan) and specialist in Sustainable development, landscape planning and green finance.
+Habilitated to supervise PhD in Geography and Senior auditor of the French Supreme Audit Institution (Cour des comptes), Dr. Robin Degron is currently director of Plan Bleu (UNEP/Mediterranean Action Plan) and specialist in Sustainable development, landscape planning and green finance.
 He wrote several books and many papers on these items.

 Xavier Leflaive, Senior Advisor, OECD